Guidelines to Deploy Wireless Networks for AS/RS and Contribution of Fiber Optics Technology in It

 High Bandwidth and Transmission Speed:

-Fiber optics technology and its respective devices have evolved in various aspects.
-The devices like fiber-optic switches, converters, transceivers, modems, and micro-modems, can be managed to specific parameters.
+- Fiber optics technology and its respective devices have evolved in various aspects.
+The Devices like fiber-optic switches, converters, transceivers, modems, and micro-modems, can be managed to specific parameters.
 These fiber optics-based devices offer manageability to the networks.
-For example: Implementing managed network switches in the WLAN setup can control direction and time of transmission.
+For example: Implementing managed network switches in the WLAN setup can control the direction and time of transmission.
 Similarly, the router’s frequency and Wi-Fi range can be managed.

 Immunity to EMI/RFI and Noise: